ericschmid-uchicago/AutoDiff/README.md

 ### Data Structures

-- `DList`: Custom list implementation for derivative values
-- `Forward`: Represents a value and its derivatives in forward mode
+- **Forward Mode**:
+  - `Dual`: Represents a dual number (a + bε) where ε² = 0
+  - The first component is the function value
+  - The second component is the derivative

+- **Reverse Mode**:
-- `Expr`: Expression tree for computational graph representation in reverse mode
+  - `Expr`: Expression tree for computational graph representation
+  - Various node types for different operations (Add, Mul, Sin, etc.)

 ### Core Functions

-- `forward_derivative`: Compute nth derivative using forward mode
+- `forward_derivative`: Compute first derivative using dual numbers
-- `backward_derivative`: Compute nth derivative using reverse mode
+- `backward_derivative`: Compute nth derivative using computational graphs
 - `gradToExpr`: Generate new computational graphs for higher-order derivatives

 ### Implementation Notes

-- Forward mode currently optimized for first derivatives
+- Forward mode uses dual number arithmetic for true automatic differentiation
-- Reverse mode supports derivatives of any order by generating new computational graphs for each derivative level
+- Reverse mode generates computational graphs and applies the chain rule through these graphs
-- Custom implementations for arithmetic, trigonometric, and transcendental functions
+- Each mode has its strengths: forward mode is simpler for first derivatives, reverse mode handles higher-order derivatives

 ## Mathematical Background

-### Forward Mode
+### Forward Mode with Dual Numbers

-Based on dual numbers, which extend real numbers with an infinitesimal ε where ε² = 0.
-Operations are defined to track both values and derivatives simultaneously.
+Forward mode implements automatic differentiation using dual numbers, which are pairs (a, b) representing a + bε where ε² = 0.
+The algebra of dual numbers naturally gives rise to derivatives:

+- Addition: (a, b) + (c, d) = (a+c, b+d)
+- Multiplication: (a, b) * (c, d) = (a*c, a*d + b*c)
+- Division: (a, b) / (c, d) = (a/c, (b*c - a*d)/(c*c))

+When we initialize x = (x₀, 1) and compute f(x), the result is (f(x₀), f'(x₀)), giving us both the function value and its derivative.

-### Backward Mode
+### Reverse Mode with Computational Graphs

-Implements computational graph-based reverse-mode automatic differentiation.
-The approach:
+Reverse mode implements automatic differentiation by:
-1. Constructs a computational graph representing the function evaluation
+1. Constructing a computational graph representing the function evaluation
-2. Computes gradients by backpropagating through this graph
+2. Computing gradients by backpropagating through this graph
-3. For higher-order derivatives, builds new computational graphs for each derivative level
+3. For higher-order derivatives, building new computational graphs for each derivative level

 Unlike traditional symbolic differentiation, this method doesn't generate simplified symbolic formulas, but rather creates executable computation graphs that numerically evaluate the derivatives.